makethingshappy/IoTextra-Combo/README.md

 ## Ordering Information

 ### 📦 SKU Information

-The complete list of SKUs is provided in the following PDF located in the repository root:
+The complete list of SKUs for each module is provided in the SKU.md file located in the module's folder.

-- **SKU Combo IoTextra.pdf**

 ---